 It is the only island visible above the ocean surface from the Malpelo Ridge, a solitary volcanic submarine ridge.
 The ridge extends in a northeast-southwest direction with a length of 300 km (186 mi) and a width of 100 km (62 mi).
 Some offshore rocks surround the island.

 Malpelo Island was presumably isolated from human contact before European discovery.
-It is uninhabitable and located in the same area as other oceanic eastern Pacific islands, such as Cocos Island, the Galápagos Islands, and the Revillagigedo Islands, all uninhabited at the time of European discovery.
+Therefore, it is uninhabitable and located in the same area as other oceanic eastern Pacific islands, such as Cocos Island, the Galápagos Islands, and the Revillagigedo Islands, all uninhabited at the time of European discovery.

-At first glance, the island seems to be barren rock, devoid of all vegetation, however, deposits of bird droppings have helped colonies of algae, lichens, and mosses, along with some shrubs and ferns to be established.
+At first glance, the island seems barren rock, devoid of all vegetation.
+However, deposits of bird droppings have helped colonies of algae, lichens, and mosses, along with some shrubs and ferns, to be established.

-Malpelo Island and its satellite rocks boast a limited but highly specialized biodiversity that is characterized by a high degree of endemism.
+Malpelo Island and its satellite rocks boast a limited but highly specialized biodiversity characterized by a high degree of endemism.
 These include five plant species, three reptiles, and two arthropods.